 The Redmond Pool closed today to begin Phase 1 work of the Pool Improvement project.
 City crews and contractor staff started to drain the pool and prepare the space for improvement work to begin.

 Crews started the draining process of the Redmond Pool, and plumbers and fitters were onsite this week to demo the piping systems and pumps in the mechanical room.
 The next week will be focused on removing some of the largest systems, including the air handling units, and begin to scope and assess the pipes once the pool is fully drained

 For open swim, lessons and classes at the Redmond Pool

-City of Redmond contracts with WAVE Aquatics for programming at the Redmond Pool.
-WAVE staff are working to secure alternative locations Please reach out to WAVE Aquatics with questions about open swim, lessons or aquatics services during Phase 1 improvements.
+The City of Redmond contracts with WAVE Aquatics for programming at the Redmond Pool.
+WAVE Aquatics staff are working to secure alternative locations.
+Please visit the WAVE Aquatics website for information specific to open swim, lessons or aquatics services during the Phase 1 improvements.